polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 The port (`port`) and websocket port (`ws-port`) specified in this command use default values and can be omitted.
 However, the values are included here as a reminder to always check these values.
-After the node istarts, no other nodes on the same local machine can use these ports.
+After the node starts, no other nodes on the same local machine can use these ports.

-When the node starts, you will see several log messages.
-Take note of the node's **Peer ID** in the logs.
-We will need it when connecting other nodes to it.
-It will look something like this:

 ```bash
 🏷 Local node identity is: 12D3KooWGjsmVmZCM1jPtVNp6hRbbkGBK3LADYNniJAKJ19NUYiq
 ```

+When the node starts you will see several log messages, including the node's **Peer ID**.
+Take note of this, as you will need it when connecting other nodes to it.

 ### Start the `bob` validator

 The command to start the second node is similar to the command to start the first node with a few important differences.

 ```bash
 ./target/release/polkadot \
 --bob \